smflorentino/uipath-samples/agent-memory-and-feedback/README.md

 A runnable sample that demonstrates **episodic memory** and **feedback** for UiPath Agents, using the **Resolution Drafter Agent** at fictional company PATH Industries.

+## Status - May 15 2026
+This example is still under construction!
+Open a GitHub issue if you have questions.

 ## The concepts
 This sample is designed to illustrate how the following concepts work:
 - Agent Memory (Episodic) - how it works, and how to set it up.